mstable/metavaults/contracts/vault/liquidity/convex/README.md

 * Invests 3Crv assets in a Curve Metapool and LP token staked in Convex for boosted returns.
 * Sandwich attack protection on ERC4626 operations `deposit`, `mint`, `withdraw` and `redeem`.
 * Liquidation of Convex rewards like CRV and CVX for more reinvested 3Crv assets.
-* Front running protection against liquidation of rewards by streaming the increase in assets per share.
+* Front-running protection against liquidation of rewards by streaming the increase in assets per share.
 * Fee charged on liquidated Convex rewards.
 * Vault operations are pausable by the `Governor`.
 * Emergency asset recovery by the `Governor`.